Contingent Payment Mechanisms for Resource Utilization: Introduction

 \subsection{Related Work}

 Contingent payments have arisen in previous work on auction design.
 Prominent examples include auctioning oil drilling licenses~\cite{hendricks1988empirical}, royalties~\cite{caves2003contracts,deb2014implementation}, ad auctions~\cite{varian2007position}, and selling a firm~\cite{ekmekci2016just}.
-In such auctions, payments are contingent on some observable world state (e.g. amount of oil produced, a click, or the ex post cash flow) rather than on an agent's own downstream actions.
-Thus, this is a departure from our model.
-Moreover, the major role of contingent payments in these applications is to improve revenue and hedge risk~\cite{skrzypacz2013auctions}, rather than providing bidders with a way to signal their own, idiosyncratic uncertainty and thus address moral hazard.
+Unlike in our model, payments are contingent on some observable world state (e.g. amount of oil produced, a click, or the ex post cash flow) rather than an agent's own downstream actions.
+Moreover, the major role of contingent payments in these applications is to improve revenue as well as to hedge risk~\cite{skrzypacz2013auctions}.
+In contrast, the role of penalties in our setting is two-fold: to provide participants with a way to signal their own, idiosyncratic uncertainty, as well as to address problems of moral hazard that arise once a resource has been assigned.

-There's an extensive literature on strictly-proper scoring-rules~\cite{gneiting2007strictly}, but this does not not appear to helpful for eliciting the information about uncertainty because (i) only the actions, and not realized values are observed, and thus a scoring-rule method could not be used to elicit beliefs about value distributions, and (ii) the utility for using an assigned resource is entangled with the incentives to provide accurate prediction about one's utilization action.
+Our problem is a principal-agent problem~\cite{hart1986theory,holmstrom1979moral}.
+Classically, the principal-agency literature addresses both problems with hidden information (e.g. seller's quality~\cite{dellarocas2003efficiency}) before the time of contracting, which are termed \emph{adverse selection}, and problems for which information asymmetry arises after the time of contracting (e.g. shipping a low quality good), the problem of \emph{moral hazard}.
+The distinction between the two settings is blurred in dynamic settings (see~\cite{stole2001lectures,bolton2005contract}) such as the present one.
+This is because there are informational asymmetries both before and after contracting.
+In particular, although agents' actions are fully observable, uncertainty together with participation constraints precludes charging unbounded penalties, which is a standard approach when actions are observable in moral hazard problems.
+We are not aware of any model or methods in the principal-agency literature that addresses our problem.

 \if 0